tyama501/ELKSmoria/README.md

 morisave and moriscor files are also created under the current directory after save the game.

 When starting the new game, you can select whether you use the Umoria original key or Rougue key.
 ./elksmori without option will start the game with the former key which use numeric key(1-9) to move.
 ./elksmori -r will start the game with the latter key which use "hjklyubn." key to move.

 You can see the help file for keys by hitting "?" after creating character and starting the game.
 Also, you can see what the character on the screen means by hitting "/" then the character.

 First you will be in the Town(without any stores...).
 You can see "@" for player, ">" for down staircase to the dungeon, and maybe "P" for people.
 Go on the ">" and press ">" to step down.

 You have Soft Leather Armor, Cloak.
 Dagger, and 5 Woodden Torches at the beginning.
 Press "i" to see the inventory, then press "w" and select these to Wear/Wield.

-There is no potion at the begining, but you can heal yourself by hitting "5" for original key, "." for rogue key several times to spend turns.
+There is no potion at the begining, but you can heal yourself by
+hitting "5" for original key, "." for rogue key several times to spend turns.

 You can attack monsters by just moving toward them.

 Ctrl-X will save the game and Exit.

 ## How to build
-Link $TOPDIR of the ELKS repository as elks_repository in the source directory of this repository.
-Link files in elks directory in the source directory.
+Copy this repository under elkscmd directory in the ELKS repository or
-Link unix.c in unix directory in the source directory.
+Create a link to this repository in the elkscmd directory.
+Set $TOPDIR by env.sh in the ELKS repository.
+Then do make in this repository.

-cd source
+cd elks
-ln -s $TOPDIR elks_repository
-ln -s ../elks/\*.\* .
-ln -s ../unix/unix.c .
+. ./env.sh
-mv Makefile.elks Makefile
+cd elkscmd/ELKSmoria
 make clean
 make